ghik/kubernetes-the-harder-way/docs/05_Installing_Kubernetes_Control_Plane.md

 ### Common variables

-Let's define some reusable shell variables to use throughout this chapter:
+Let's define some reusable shell variables to use throughout this chapter.
+Run `ip a` to identify network device in the vmaddr line below:

 ```bash
 arch=amd64